• Home

 38 East Granada Blvd, Ormond Beach

-Ormond Memorial Art Museum and Garden was established in 1946 with the stated mission “to inspire the community through art and nature while honoring those who fought for freedom.”
+Ormond Memorial Art Museum and Gardens was established in 1946 with the stated mission “to inspire the community through art and nature while honoring those who fought for freedom.”
 The museum regularly features local artists and has an annual student exhibit.
 You can also see works by national and international artists exhibited.
 Renovated in 2022, the building hosts many events in its new classrooms and has a rooftop terrace.

 Museum Hours: 10a-4p Weekdays; Noon-4p Weekends